Functional model of the digital learning environment

 From separate components to an integrated environment

-This publication is the follow-up to the paper A flexible and personal learning environment, from single components to an integrated digital environment; a survey (PDF).
+This publication is the follow-up to the paper A flexible and personal learning environment (PDF).
 In that paper, SURFnet and a number of higher education institutions called for a modular approach to the learning environment consisting of various different components.

 This document is intended for individuals concerned with the implementation of the digital learning environment.
 This includes (technical) project leaders, technical/functional managers, information managers and architects.